protontypes/open-sustainable-technology/README.md

 - [openleadr](https://github.com/OpenLEADR/openleadr-python) - Open Automated Demand Response (OpenADR) is an open and interoperable information exchange model and emerging smart grid standard.
 - [SEAPATH](https://github.com/seapath/meta-seapath) - Aims at developing a reference design and industrial grade open source real-time platform that can run virtualized automation and protection applications for the power grid industry.
 - [InfrastructureSystems.jl](https://github.com/NREL-Sienna/InfrastructureSystems.jl) - Provides utilities to support data models for infrastructure modeling in NREL-SIIP.
-- [SciGRID](https://power.scigrid.de/) - Its intention is to develop methods for the automated generation of models (i.e. maps) of existing electricity grids for research and other purposes.
 - [GreenForce](https://github.com/Energinet-DataHub/greenforce-frontend) - National energy transmission system operator data hub developing to support change toward decarbonised economies.
 - [OperatorFabric](https://github.com/opfab/operatorfabric-core) - A modular, extensible, industrial-strength and field-tested platform for use in electricity, water and other utility operations.
 - [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - An open source application that is designed to help schools improve their energy efficiency.